FS-Academy-Xi/phase-1-defining-frontend-web-programming/README.md

 The phrase "Front-End Web Programming" is used in different ways by different people.
-In this lesson, we're going to choose a definition of "web programming" and show an example that demonstrates Flatiron's "three pillars" of web programming.
+In this lesson, we're going to choose a definition of "web programming" and show an example that demonstrates Academy Xi's "three pillars" of web programming.
 We will explore each of those pillars in detail in upcoming lessons.